 Although the process is pretty straight forward, it can be a bit troubling for first-time brewers.
-Either your coffee grounds are too big, so your brew is a bit weak, or they’re too small so it has a dusty taste, or maybe it straight up tastes like paper.
+Either your coffee grounds are too big, so your brew is a bit weak, or they’re too small so it has a dusty taste.
+Or maybe it straight up tastes like paper.

 How to Brew Chemex Coffee